-The End of Life Review Committee is appointed by the Minister of Health.
+The End of Life Review Committee members are appointed by the Minister of Health.
 The Committee includes a medical ethicist, a doctor specialising in end-of-life care, and one other health practitioner.

-The Minister of Health has appointed the Committee for a period of two years commencing on 7 November 2021.
-Secretariat support for the Committee is provided by the Ministry of Health.
+The Minister of Health appointed the Committee for a period of two years commencing on 7 November 2021.
+Secretariat support for the Committee is provided by Manatū Hauora – the Ministry for Health.

 The Committee’s role is specified in the Act.

 - to consider reports sent to it under section 21(3) (assisted death reports); and

 - to report to the Registrar whether it considers that the information contained in an assisted death report shows satisfactory compliance with the requirements of this Act; and